seanvictory/algolia-solutions-engineer-responces/README.md

 npm start
 ```

-Open http://localhost:3000 to see your app.
+Open http://localhost:3000 to see the website.

 ## 💭 Next Steps